Christmas Inheritance: Plot

 The next day Ellen convinces local businesses to donate items for the charity auction Jake is running.
 Gray arrives to take Ellen on their Christmas vacation.
 When she tells him about discusses her experiences in town, he says she does not belong here.
 Still unable to find Zeke, Ellen reads the letters in the box and is touched.
 Running into Jake at a bar, Gray reveals Ellen's identity, making him feel betrayed.

 The next day, Gray pressures Ellen to leave, so she relents.
 She asks Jake to give the box of letters to Zeke, but he refuses.
 Revealing he knows her identity, he remarks she is another dishonest person from NYC.
 After Ellen leaves, Jake listens to "Silent Night."

 On the drive back to NYC, Ellen realizes she left her father's most recent letter at the inn so wants to go back.
 Gray refuses, dismissing the letters and her father's Christmas tradition as stupid.
 He then suggests Jake will give the letter back as he knows how important her family is.

 Realizing Gray is who revealed her identity to Jake, Ellen chews him out, insisting traveling incognito was necessary for her to learn from the people of Snow Falls.
 When he says nothing can be learned from "hicks," she gives back her engagement ring and returns to Snow Falls via bus.

 At the community Christmas Eve celebration, Ellen finds Jake and apologizes, explaining she has left Gray and has a better perspective on life due to him and everyone in Snow Falls.
-Dressed as Santa, Zeke reads Jim's letter to everyone crowd.
+Dressed as Santa, Zeke reads Jim's letter to everyone in the crowd.
 It explains Jim sent his daughter incognito to learn the value of tradition, friendship, and love, as she will now be the new CEO.

 Zeke was aware of the plan and deliberately kept his distance so Ellen could see the town for herself without anyone's influence.
 Jim appears as well, to congratulate Ellen on her new position and perspective.

 Jim reunites with Debbie, his high school girlfriend.
 She then sings "Silent Night" as Jake asks Ellen to dance.